Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Normal: A normal complexion has the ideal skin type.
 The skin is not too oily or dry, and it appears smooth, clear and healthy.
 The pores are minimally visible, and the skin has an even tone.

-- Sensitive: This skin type is easy to identify, it is the most fragile.
+- Sensitive: This skin type is easy to identify, as it is the most fragile.
 Sensitive skin is easily irritated.
 The wrong product can cause inflammation, redness or burning.

-- Combination: People with a combination skin type have both dry and oily areas.
+- Combination: People with a combination skin have both dry and oily areas.
 The skin is usually most oily in the T-zone; this includes the forehead, nose, and chin.
 Dry patches are on the cheeks and around the eyes.
 Combination skin can be difficult to manage because the various areas of the skin require different treatment.

 - Oily: Oily skin types are not the same as acne prone.
 Oily skin differentiates from acne by not developing cysts or pustules.
 The skin has large pores and produces too much oil, which gives it a greasy, shiny appearance.

 - Mature: As the skin ages we lose elasticity and start to see more fine lines.
-Many of the signs of aging can attribute from lack of moisture in the tissues of the skin.
+Many of the signs of aging can occur from lack of moisture in the tissues of the skin.

 - Dry: Many people have a dry skin type.
 Dry skin does not retain enough moisture, which causes wrinkles and fine lines to develop more easily.
 A lack of oil makes the skin flaky and fragile and reduces its ability to act as a protective barrier.
 As a result, the skin is much more susceptible to the effects of external elements such as pollution, UV radiation and extreme weather.
 Small pores are another characteristic of this skin type.